darrowball13/P2P_Communication/README.md

 This will prompt the User to enter the Port they wish the server to act on.
 Once established, the server will constantly listen for incoming connections.
 Once a User connects, their connection will be added to the servers list of Clients, and the server will prompt them for a name that they will go by.
 If the server is prompted to provide it's list of clients, it will send the entire list to the User who requested it.

+## Other Notes

+- Clients can only receive/send one message at a time.
+Connected Clients must alternate Message/Receive or else connection fails.